President Donald J. Trump International Airport: Post-war era

+Commercial service era, 1959–present

 Delta Air Lines began scheduled flights in 1959 and Capital Airlines in 1960.
 The first turbine-powered flights were Eastern Airlines Lockheed L-188 Electras in 1959, and Eastern DC-8 nonstops to Idlewild started in December 1960.

 Air Force One was a frequent visitor to PBI during John F. Kennedy's presidency in the early 1960s.
 Local voters defeated a proposal to relocate the airport around this time, instead choosing to expand the existing facilities.
 In October 1966, an eight-gate Main Terminal opened on the northeast side of the airport; in 1974 Delta Air Lines moved into its own six-gate terminal with the airport's first jetways.
-The Federal Aviation Administration (FAA) built a new Air Traffic Control Tower on the south side of the airport during this period.
+The Federal Aviation Administration (FAA) built a new air traffic control tower on the south side of the airport during this period.

 By the mid-1970s, the airport's dominant carriers were Delta, Eastern and National.
 Eastern operated the airport's only widebody service at the time, daily L-1011s to New York JFK and Newark.
 By 1979, National operated daily DC-10 service to JFK, LaGuardia and Miami, while Eastern operated L-1011s to Atlanta and Delta operated L-1011s to Tampa.
 By 1985, eight widebodies a day flew between PBI and the three New York airports.

 The 25-gate David McCampbell Terminal, named for a World War II naval flying ace, was dedicated in 1988.
-In 2003, the terminal was voted among the finest in the nation by readers of Conde Nast Traveler Magazine.
-In that year, a new landscaped I-95 interchange was built to decrease traffic on Southern Boulevard (US 98) extending Turnage Boulevard (the road around the perimeter of the concourse).
+In 2003, a new landscaped I-95 interchange was built to decrease traffic on Southern Boulevard (US 98) extending Turnage Boulevard (the road around the perimeter of the concourse).

+Competition from rapidly expanding Fort Lauderdale-Hollywood International Airport cut growth at the airport in the 1990s.